cloudfoundry/docs-deploying-cf/vsphere/deploying_micro_bosh.md

 title: Deploying MicroBOSH
 ---

-Installation of BOSH is done using micro BOSH, which is a single VM that includes all of the BOSH components.
+Installation of BOSH is done using MicroBOSH, which is a single VM that includes all of the BOSH components.
-If you want to play around with BOSH, or create a simple development setup, you can install micro BOSH using the BOSH Deployer.
+If you want to play around with BOSH, or create a simple development setup, you can install MicroBOSH using the BOSH Deployer.
-If you would like to use BOSH in production to manage a distributed system, you also use the BOSH Deployer, install micro BOSH, and then use it as a means to deploy the final distributed system on multiple VMs.
+If you would like to use BOSH in production to manage a distributed system, you also use the BOSH Deployer, install MicroBOSH, and then use it as a means to deploy the final distributed system on multiple VMs.

 A good way to think about this two step process is to consider that BOSH is a